-David Nurenberg is an adjunct faculty member in the Graduate School of Education.
+David Nurenberg is an assistant professor in the Graduate School of Education.

 Areas of Academic Focus and Expertise: English and American literature, critical pedagogy, peace studies, nonviolence theory, social constructivism, socio-emotional factors in learning, international/intercultural educational exchange.

-Area of Work and Concentration at Lesley: High school education.
+Area of Work and Concentration at Lesley: Middle and High School education

 Representative List of Recent Courses Taught: EEDUC 6205 - Engaging High School Learners through Inquiry and Pro-Social Management; EEDUC 5060 - Teaching English in Grades 9-12; EEDUC 6201 - Cultures of the High School; EEDUC 6203 - Principles of Teaching Learning, and Assessment in the Inclusive Secondary Classroom; EEDUC 6215 - Effective Management of Secondary Inclusive Classrooms

 888.LESLEY.U / 617.349.8300